 The City of Raleigh Museum invites you into the museum to find rest, reflect on your life, and respond to prompts aimed at focusing on your mental health.
-In its newest temporary exhibit, "Raleigh’s Living Room: Rest, Reflect, Respond", the museum is focusing on art therapy and the need for self-care during these very stressful times.
-Every month, the exhibit will feature a prompt that asks visitors to reflect on a certain aspect of their lives then draw a response on the dry erase wall.
-Additionally, each month a local artist will respond to the same prompt and their art will be visible for the month.
+In its newest temporary exhibit, "Raleigh’s Living Room: Rest, Reflect, Respond," the museum is focusing on art therapy and the need for self-care during these stressful times.
+Every month, the exhibit will feature a prompt that asks visitors to reflect on a certain aspect of their lives and draw a response on the dry-erase wall.
+Additionally, each month a local artist will respond to the same prompt, and their art will be visible for the month.